freesewing/freesewing/LATEST_NEWS.md

 ##### We’ve moved to Discord

-We’ve moved our chat rooms from to Discord.
+We’ve moved our chat rooms to Discord.
 Our legacy chat on Gitter is deprecated.

 You can join us at https://chat.freesewing.org,